andreamoleri/DataArchitecture/README.md

 #### Nodes in MongoDB
 A MongoDB database is physically structured to support high availability, scalability, and resiliency.
 The physical structure of MongoDB involves various components such as nodes, clusters, and datacenters.
 Below is an overview of how these components interact and how the reading and writing processes occur.
-Let's start by saying that A running MongoDB instance is called a "node".
+Let's start by saying that a running MongoDB instance is called a "node".
 There are two main types of nodes:

 - **Primary Nodes**: they are responsible for write operations.
 Each replica set has only one primary node at a time.